2 FAM 230

 (1) Those involving persons who, by virtue of accreditation to the United States or to an international organization, or as personnel of an international organization, or family members of such personnel, enjoy immunity from criminal jurisdiction in the United States; and

 (2) Those involving all other aliens, resident and non-resident.

 b.
 Under U.S. law, aliens are generally entitled to the same rights and subject to the same responsibilities as U.S. citizens where litigation, both civil and criminal, is concerned.
 U.S. policy is that U.S. law should take its course in the investigation and prosecution of all aliens, to the extent consistent with international law.
 S/CPR, OFM, and USUN, as appropriate, may certify immunity and related information as described in 2 FAM 234.1.
 If the alleged offender enjoys immunity, the Department also takes the steps described in 2 FAM 233.

 c.
-In each case involving allegations of criminal misconduct, L in coordination with S/CPR, OFM, DS, and USUN will make every effort to communicate to appropriate law enforcement authorities those investigative measures which are consistent with the immunity enjoyed by the individual and his mission (see 2 FAM Exhibit 233.4).
+In each case involving allegations of criminal misconduct, L will make every effort in coordination with S/CPR, OFM, DS, and USUN to communicate to appropriate law enforcement authorities those investigative measures which are consistent with the immunity enjoyed by the individual and his or her mission (see 2 FAM Exhibit 233.4).
 S/CPR, OFM, or USUN, as appropriate, will request that the authorities inform it in writing of the disposition of each case.

 2 FAM 234.3 Other Actions in Civil Cases

 a.
 The Department regional bureaus and IO should notify S/CPR, USUN, or OFM, as appropriate, and L in all instances, of any reported situation involving apparent failure of a foreign mission member to meet his or her financial obligations.
 Upon request, the regional bureaus and IO will assist S/CPR, USUN, and OFM in addressing such problem cases, in consultation and coordination with L.